spaceraccoon/streamliner-doc-word-replacer/README.md

 6. Preserving the previous formatting is essential for usability.
 However, the previous considerations meant that I had to scrap the runs that held those styles and had to "remember" the styles.

 ## Deploy
 An integrated, customized version of Streamliner that includes database logging, JavaScript-based feedback (e.g. 'You saved X syllables!'), and more is available and used by companies.
-Contact me at [my website](https://www.pinewebarchitects.com/) to request it.
+Contact me at [my website](https://www.pinewebarchitects.com/).